2023 Plymouth City Council election: Defections and suspensions

 In October 2022, Kelly was again suspended from the Conservative group after "complaints and allegations" were made against him.
 He resigned from the group on 15 October, complaining that he had been deselected and accusing Bingley of a "vile, defamatory, and inaccurate outburst against me and fellow councillors".
-His resignation meant that the council returned to no overall control only five months after the Conservatives had held a majority of the seats.
-Later that month, Kelly formed an independent group on the council with the former Conservative councillor Terri Beer and the former Labour councillor Chaz Singh.
+His resignation meant that the council returned to no overall control only five months after the Conservatives had held a majority of seats on the council.
+Later that month, Kelly formed an independent group on the council called the Independent Alliance with the former Conservative councillor Terri Beer and the former Labour councillor Chaz Singh.
 The Conservative councillor Maddi Bridgeman, who had recently had complaints upheld against Bingley in an independent investigation, was suspended from the Conservative group in the same month.
 In December, the councillor Stephen Hulme left the Conservative group to sit as an independent councillor, saying "I don't think the council listens to the people of Plymouth".
 He joined Kelly's Independent Alliance group later that month.
-In January 2023, another Conservative councillor, Patrick Nicholson, left his party to join the Independent Alliance in protest against the proposed council budget and not being reselected as a candidate for the 2023 elections.
-Bridgman left the Conservative Party in January, saying that her local party had " harassed, bullied, and publicly humiliated" her because she was a woman.
+In January 2023, another Conservative councillor and former council leader, Patrick Nicholson, left his party to join the Independent Alliance in protest against the proposed council budget and not being reselected as a candidate for the 2023 elections.
+Bridgman left the Conservative Party in January, saying that her local party had "harassed, bullied, and publicly humiliated" her because she was a woman.
 A report into her from the Conservative association said that her claims of sexism "amount to unbefitting conduct".